reframe-hpc/reframe/docs/config_reference.rst

   Timeout value in seconds used when checking if a git repository exists.

-.. js:attribute:: .general[].pipeline_statistics
+.. js:attribute:: .general[].dump_pipeline_progress

-   A boolean value indicating whether we want to collect statistic information for the execution of the asynchronous pipeline.
+   Dump pipeline progress for the asynchronous execution policy in ``pipeline-progress.json``.
+   This option is meant for debug purposes only.

    :required: No
    :default: ``False``